OctopusDeploy/docs/docs/security/authentication/auth-provider-compatibility.md

 ## External group and roles support {#external-groups-and-roles}

-Octopus allows [external groups and roles](/docs/security/users-and-teams/external-groups-and-roles.md) to be added as Members of Teams in Octopus.
+Octopus allows [external groups and roles](/docs/security/users-and-teams/external-groups-and-roles.md) to be added as members of Teams in Octopus.
 The following table shows which authentication providers support this in Octopus Server and Octopus Cloud:

 |                                       | Octopus Server     | Octopus Cloud   |
 |---------------------------------------|:------------------:|:---------------:|